caderek/gramma/README.md

 <a id='usage-options'></a>

-<h3 style="color: black; background: linear-gradient(to right, #b3d1ff, #ecc6d9); padding: 5px 10px; margin-top: 30px;">Command-line options</h3>
+### Command-line options

-_Note: In this section, I describe options for grammar-checking commands only.
-Options specific to other commands are described in their respectful sections of this document._
+_Note: This section describes options for grammar-checking commands only.
+Other command-specific options are described in their respectful sections of this document._

 - `-p / --print` - check text in the non-interactive mode
-- `-n / --no-colors` - when paired with the `-p` flag, removes colors from output
+- `-n / --no-colors` - when paired with the `-p` flag, removes colors from the output
 - `-d / --disable <rule>` - disables specific [rule](#available-rules)
 - `-e / --enable <rule>` - enables specific [rule](#available-rules)
 - `-l / --language <language_code>` - marks a text as written in provided [language](#available-languages)